“No pain, no gain, no pain, no gain. Do it and smile” that’s what I have been hearing every morning during my daily

 There are two things you have to know about change; it is inevitable, and it can be good or bad depending on which side it hits you.
 An example to show you that change is inevitable is getting older.
 Whether we like it or not, we will eventually get older.
 An example to show you change is good is technology change.
 Almost every month technology is changing, and with these new technologies tools and innovations, we can do so much awesome things.
 Bad change is bad when we get results of things we don’t like or want in our lives.
 When you notice you are saying a statement like this, “I don’t know how I got myself here into this worse situation,” its a sign you are in a bad situation that requires to make a change.

 Not everyone is a risk taker, therefore one thing that makes people resist change is because change brings uncertainty.
 Since change is meant to bring something different, there is a lot of uncertainty going on because you are not sure if it’s going to really work for you.
 So fear of uncertainty makes people avoid change.

 Another thing that makes people resist change is because change requires more from you.
 This could mean more money, is time consuming, more effort and work.
 Not all people are willing to change because when they think about all the things they have to do in order to change, they avoid it.
 Or they try in the beginning and give up later on because of the much work they have to do.
-Things like becoming more discipline with our time, money, creating good habits like eating healthy, exercising every day, and so on, they can become very intimidating to some of us.
+Things like how to be more disciplined with our time, money, creating good habits like eating healthy, exercising every day, and so on, they can become very intimidating to some of us.